Imide

 In organic chemistry, an imide is a functional group consisting of two acyl groups bound to nitrogen.
 The compounds are structurally related to acid anhydrides, although imides are more resistant to hydrolysis.
 In terms of commercial applications, imides are best known as components of high-strength polymers, called polyimides.
 Inorganic imides are also known as solid state or gaseous compounds, and the imido group (=NH) can also act as a ligand.

-Nomenclature
+Examples

+Simple example is diacetamide with the formula HN(COCH3)2, formally the diacetylated derivative of ammonia.
+Commonly encountered imides, however, are cyclic, being derived from dicarboxylic acids.
+A common example is succinimide derived from succinic acid and ammonia.
+The names of these cyclic imides reflect the parent acid.

-Most imides are cyclic compounds derived from dicarboxylic acids, and their names reflect the parent acid.
-Examples are succinimide, derived from succinic acid, and phthalimide, derived from phthalic acid.
-For imides derived from amines (as opposed to ammonia), the N-substituent is indicated by a prefix.
+Many imides are derived from primary amines as opposed to ammonia.
+These are indicated by N-substituent in the prefix.
 For example, N-ethylsuccinimide is derived from succinic acid and ethylamine.
-Isoimides are isomeric with normal imides and have the formula RC(O)OC(NR′)R″.
-They are often intermediates that convert to the more symmetrical imides.
-Organic compounds called carbodiimides have the formula RN=C=NR.
-They are unrelated to imides.

-Imides from dicarboxylic acids

-The PubChem links gives access to more information on the compounds, including other names, ids, toxicity and safety.